stefankoppier/openapi-validator/Dokka.md

 The project is divided into three modules: `core`, `integration-gradle`, and `integration-junit`.
 When rules validations, you can use either Gradle or JUnit using the respective modules.
-As a user, the `core` module will be provided as a transitive dependency and is less interesting.
+As a user, the `core` module will be provided as a transitive dependency and contains all rules.